UtrechtUniversity/ricgraph/docs/ricgraph_tutorial.md

    make install_enable_neo4j_community
    exit
    ```
+   On success, the Makefile will print *installed successfully*.
 1. Download and install Ricgraph in your home directory.
    Type as regular user (i.e., be sure you are not user *root*):
    ```
    make install_ricgraph_singleuser_neo4jcommunity
    ```
+   On success, the Makefile will print *installed successfully*.
 1. For more detail, read
    [Fast and recommended way to install Ricgraph for a single
    user](ricgraph_install_configure.md#fast-and-recommended-way-to-install-ricgraph-for-a-single-user).